Oghma-Infinium/Vagabond/README.md

 #### Performance INI Options

 Here are recommended ini tweaks that you can make in order to potentially improve performance without messing up the visuals of the list and/or ENB.
-These files can be found at `[Path to Modlist]\profiles\YLIK WRITE PROFILE NAME HERE`.
+These files can be found at `[Path to Modlist]\profiles\Vagabond`.

 **Skyrim.ini**
 >[Display]